 We affirm that community is built by sharing.
 Whenever possible, we will use our privilege and offer our resources to those who are marginalized or oppressed.
 We will seek out those who typically are not invited, or may not feel safe or welcome.
 We will greet them warmly, invite them to celebrate with us, and hold space for them.

 We affirm that diversity is strength.
 We will make efforts to include diverse people and perspectives, and will take note if people of specific races, colors, religions, genders, ages, ancestries, disability statuses, or sexual orientations are underrepresented in our events.

-We affirm that the LGBTQ+ community has intersecting identities which compound oppression and will consider those needs when planning events.
+We affirm that the LGBTQIA community has intersecting identities which compound oppression and will consider those needs when planning events.
 This includes black people, indigenous people and people of color, disabled, deaf, and neuro-diverse communities, immigrant, and other marginalized and historically oppressed identities.

 Willingness to Learn and Be Kind

 We affirm the need to continue to educate ourselves.
 As a community, we still have so much to learn.
 It is never the responsibility of the oppressed to educate the ignorant.
 We will do our best to educate ourselves and to pass on what we have learned.

 We affirm that kindness counts.
 We value “calling up” over “calling out”.
 When we make a mistake, we hope you’ll meet us as friends who could benefit from your wisdom.

 We affirm that we must cooperate to make Pride last.
 We hope to have an annual event in perpetuity.
 We hope to endear ourselves to the Middletown community, and create value.
 Further, we will embrace sustainable environmental practices that respect our community.